API Reference

 }

-• error.code is a stable, machine-readable identifier — branch on it, not on message.
+• error.code is a stable, machine-readable identifier; branch on it, not on message.

 • error.message is human-readable and may change wording over time; show it in UIs but don't match on it.

-• The HTTP status maps cleanly to the code category: 400 validation, 401 auth, 403 policy, 404 not found, 409 conflict, 429 rate limit, 5xx server.
+• The HTTP status maps cleanly to the code category: 400 validation, 401 auth, 403 capability denial, 404 not found or trust denial (non-enumeration), 409 conflict (envelope-id collision), 413 too large, 429 rate limit, 5xx server.

 Full code catalog in Errors & Rate Limits.